 Within each project, primary responsibility for performing QA will be delegated to a project independent resource in order to ensure objectivity in the performance of the QA responsibilities.
-This QA Lead plans the QA activities in parallel with the project planning activities and ensures that the quality assurance process, procedures, and work instructions adhere to KAIROS, Inc. Team and project requirements.
+This QA lead plans the QA activities in conjunction with the project planning activities and ensures that the QA process, procedures, and work instructions adhere to KAIROS, Inc. Team and project requirements.

-The QA scope documented in each project's Quality Assurance Plan (QAP) will include the schedule for the objective audits and reviews and the approach for non-compliance and deficiency handling, quality record management, and reporting.
-This ensures that the project's defined processes are implemented as planned and that intermediate and final products and services comply with the applicable standards and related requirements.
-KAIROS, Inc. Team's Quality Assurance Plan offers its customers significant savings in cost, schedule, and performance through proven, well-managed methods of contract execution.
-We have the reputation, past performance and financial stability to support both small and large contracts.
-All contracts are performed using the highest standards of integrity, quality and fairness to our customers
+The QA scope documented in each project’s Quality Assurance Plan (QAP) will include the schedule for the objective audits and reviews and the approach for non-compliance and deficiency handling, quality record management, and reporting.
+This ensures that the project’s defined processes are implemented as planned and that intermediate and final products and services comply with the applicable standards and related requirements.
+The KAIROS Team’s QAP offers its customers significant savings in cost, schedule, and performance through proven, well-managed methods of contract execution.
+We have the reputation, past performance, and financial stability to support both small and large contracts.
+All contracts are performed using the highest standards of integrity, quality, and fairness to our customers

-Our QA Plan will incorporate Policies and Procedure; Segregation of Duties and Responsibilities, Reporting; and Operational and Organization audits in their management and operational framework in an effort to create an environment for continuous improvement.
+Our QAP will incorporate policies and procedure, segregation of duties and responsibilities, reporting, and operational and organization audits in their management and operational framework in an effort to create an environment for continuous improvement.

 Individual Self-Assessment: In this quality check step, each member of a team plans and then evaluates individual actions and contributions to ensure that any inaccuracies, omissions, or other weaknesses are corrected at the point of their occurrence, not later in the process.

 Team Review: The project team works together to ensure that problems involving work quality or team operations are solved as soon as the team recognizes them.
-Team members also provide motivation for one another to continually work at the standard of excellence that KAIROS, Inc. requires.
+Team members also provide motivation for one another to continually work at the standard of excellence that KAIROS requires.

 Management Quality Reviews: Our Project Manager and Senior Staff regularly review the quality of work in progress, particularly as sub-tasks are completed or decision points approach.
 Management oversight ensures that, when problems arise, we have an immediate response focused on fixing the problem and getting the task back on track.